2-3 Zone Defense - Coaching Tips for 2022

 Guards.
 Roles and Responsabilities

-There are two guards in this defense and they have the responsibility to cover everything from sideline to sideline and above the free throw line.
+There are two guards in this defense and they have the responsibility to cover everything from sideline to sideline and above the high post area.

 When the ball is at the top of the key both players will guard it collectively.
-Not allowing for drives and close enough to make the player not want to shoot.
+Not allowing a dribble penetration and close enough to make the player not want to shoot.
 Some coaches try to deny the pass to the wing, keeping the ball in the middle.
 This could turn into a 1-2-2 defense.

 When the ball gets entered to the wing, the ball side guard is responsible to “bump” the forward down.
 And the other guard is responsible for the middle of the floor.